bnkglu/Token13-tuw-nlp-ie-2025WS/docs/PROGRESS.md

     3- Implement the chosen model and evaluate its performance.
     4- Analyze errors, challenges and discuss potential improvements.
     5- Document the process and findings for Milestone 2 report.

+## 24.11.2025 - Progress Meeting
+    - Each pair presented their progress.
+    - Discussed challenges faced during implementation.

+    - Berke:
+        - Try POTATO with full data and gold data of RoBERTa.
+        - Rule-based approach concise and interpretable.
+        - will add interpretation, and explanation methods to Rule-Based models.
+        - **Qualitative and Quantitative explanation of results.**
+    - Bilal:
+        - will add interpretation, and explanation methods to ML models.
+        - one DL implementation. (make literature research for this implementations to see what can be done)
+        - **Qualitative and Quantitative explanation of results.**
+    - EgeA:
+        - Rule-Based implementation
+        - Interpretation of the results
+        - **Qualitative and Quantitative explanation of results.**
+    - EgeO
+        - will make your implementation in both way.
+        - how can we use this implementation with Rule-Based systems?
+        - **Qualitative and Quantitative explanation of results.**

+    - Next Meeting TBA: